 Having been put on the spot a few times, some of us at Pear Tree thought it would be a nice idea to create note cards especially for this purpose.
-These little Thanksgiving notelettes ask the question “What are you thankful for?” with a blank area beneath the message or inside the card to write in your answer.
-You could also use simple thank you cards.
-We love this idea, for lots of reasons.
+Several of our little mini note cards have been (or can be) personalized to ask the question “What are you thankful for?” with a blank area beneath the message or inside the card to write your answer.
+You can also use simple thank you cards for this purpose.
+We love Thanksgiving traditions like these, for lots of reasons.

-First the activity is meaningful for both kids and adults.
+First it’s a meaningful activity for both kids and adults.
 The notes can be filled out in advance and read aloud, or passed around the table.
 You can even make a game out of guessing who wrote each one.
 Best of all, they can be kept!
 Send each guest home with their note as a remembrance, or give them to the hostess or the eldest member of the family.
 Thanksgiving is a time to count our blessings, and these little notes are a tangible reminder that we have a lot to be thankful for.
-It may even become a new Thanksgiving family tradition.
+It may even replace your old Thanksgiving traditions.